lguzzon-scratchbook/gdb/docs/genosrtc-architecture.md

 ### 1. Signaling Layer (Peer Discovery)

 Unlike traditional WebRTC implementations that rely on a custom, centralized WebSocket server for signaling, **GenosRTC utilizes the decentralized Nostr (Notes and Other Stuff from Transmitted Relays) network**.
+This layer is architected with a sophisticated, multi-tiered strategy for selecting relays, ensuring maximum flexibility and resilience.

 -   **Function**: The signaling layer is responsible for the "handshake" process where peers discover each other and exchange the necessary metadata (like network addresses and media capabilities) to establish a direct connection.
--   **Mechanism**:
-    1. When a peer initializes a `GDB` instance with `rtc: true`, it connects to a set of Nostr relays.
-    2. It subscribes to a specific "topic" derived from the room ID.
-    3. It announces its presence in this topic, effectively saying, "I am here and ready to connect."
-    4. It listens for announcements from other peers in the same topic.
-    5. Once two peers discover each other, they use the Nostr relay as a secure message bus to exchange the WebRTC session descriptions (offer/answer) and network candidates required to form a direct P2P link.
+-   **Relay Selection Mechanism**: GenosRTC employs a hierarchical strategy to determine which Nostr relays to connect to, prioritizing user control and defaulting to a robust, community-driven approach.

+    1.  **Developer-Provided Relays (Highest Priority)**: Developers have ultimate control.
+By passing a `relayUrls` array during GDB initialization (e.g., `gdb('dbName', { rtc: { relayUrls: [...] } })`), they can force GenosRTC to use a specific, custom set of relays.
+This is ideal for private networks, testing environments, or applications that rely on a curated list of high-performance relays.
+When this option is used, the dynamic loading mechanism is bypassed entirely for maximum efficiency.

+    2.  **Dynamic Community List (Default Behavior)**: If no custom list is provided, GenosRTC defaults to its most powerful feature: it dynamically fetches a list of recommended relays.
+This list is maintained in a public GitHub repository, making it a community-driven resource.
+Developers worldwide can submit Pull Requests to add new, reliable relays or remove defunct ones.
+This crowdsourced approach ensures the default relay list remains fresh, diverse, and decentralized.

+    3.  **Embedded Fallback List (Maximum Resilience)**: As a final safety net, GenosRTC includes a built-in, hardcoded list of historically stable relays.
+This list is only used if the dynamic fetching process fails for any reason (e.g., a temporary network issue, a CDN outage, or an invalid remote file).
+This fallback mechanism ensures that even in adverse conditions, GenosRTC can still attempt to establish signaling connections, making the entire system exceptionally robust.

--   **Key Advantages**: This decentralized approach provides several architectural benefits:
+-   **Key Advantages**: This multi-layered, decentralized approach provides several architectural benefits:
-    -   **Resilience and Censorship Resistance**: By relying on a distributed network of relays, the system avoids a single point of failure and is inherently more robust against network disruptions or censorship.
+    -   **Resilience and Censorship Resistance**: By defaulting to a distributed, community-vetted list of relays and including a built-in fallback, the system avoids a single point of failure and is inherently more robust against network disruptions or censorship.
-    -   **Zero Infrastructure Overhead**: Developers are freed from the complexity and cost of deploying, scaling, and maintaining their own signaling servers.
+    -   **Zero Infrastructure Overhead**: Developers are freed from the complexity and cost of deploying, scaling, and maintaining their own signaling servers, yet they retain the option to use them if needed.
     -   **Adaptive Network Intelligence**: The architecture is not passive; it actively manages its connections to the Nostr network.
 It can identify non-performant or restrictive relays—for example, those requiring Proof-of-Work (PoW)—and dynamically adapt.
 Upon detecting a PoW requirement or other connection-blocking issue, the system automatically disconnects from that specific relay and excludes it from future use during the session.
 This self-healing behavior ensures that resources are focused on healthy signaling paths, dramatically increasing the reliability and speed of peer discovery.

 ### 2. P2P Transport Layer (WebRTC)